ADA f English, German, Polish, Hungarian, Italian, Finnish, Ancient GermanicOriginally a short form of Germanic names such as

 γῆ (ge) meaning "earth" and

 ἔργον (ergon) meaning "work".
-Saint George was a 3rd-century Roman soldier from Palestine who was martyred during the persecutions of Emperor Diocletian.
+Saint George was a 3rd-century Roman soldier from Cappadocia who was martyred during the persecutions of Emperor Diocletian.
 Later legends describe his defeat of a dragon, with which he was often depicted in medieval art.

-... [more] GERARD m English, Dutch, Catalan, PolishDerived from the Germanic element
+Gerard m English, Dutch, Catalan, PolishDerived from the Old German element

 ger meaning "spear" combined with

-hard meaning "brave, hardy".
-The Normans introduced this name to Britain.
-It was initially much more common than the similar name
+hart meaning "hard, firm, brave, hardy".
+This name was borne by saints from Belgium, Germany, Hungary and Italy.
+The Normans introduced it to Britain.
+It was initially much more common there than the similar name

 Gerald, with which it was often confused, but it is now less common.

-GERMAINE f FrenchFrench feminine form of
+Germaine f FrenchFrench feminine form of

-GERMAIN.
+Germain.
 Saint Germaine was a 16th-century peasant girl from France.

-GIOVANNI m ItalianItalian form of
+Giovanni m ItalianItalian form of

 Iohannes (see

-JOHN).
+John).
 This name has been very common in Italy since the late Middle Ages, as with other equivalents of

 John in Europe.
-The Renaissance painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were two famous bearers of the name.
+The Renaissance writer Giovanni Boccaccio (1313-1375), the painter Giovanni Bellini (1430-1516) and the painter and sculptor Giovanni Lorenzo Bernini (1598-1680) were famous bearers of the name.

-GRAHAM m Scottish, EnglishFrom a Scottish surname, originally derived from the English place name
+... [more] Graham m Scottish, EnglishFrom a Scottish surname, originally derived from the English place name

 Grantham, which probably meant

 "gravelly homestead" in Old English.
 The surname was first taken to Scotland in the 12th century by the Norman baron William de Graham.
-A famous bearer was Alexander Graham Bell (1847-1922), the Scottish-Canadian-American inventor who devised the telephone.
+A famous bearer of the surname was Alexander Graham Bell (1847-1922), the Scottish-Canadian-American inventor who devised the telephone.
+A famous bearer of the given name was the British author Graham Greene (1904-1991).

-GREGORY m EnglishEnglish form of Latin
+... [more] Gregory m EnglishEnglish form of Latin

 Gregorius, which was from the Late Greek name